2019 Faculty Research Awards

 Faculty members with the rank of Assistant Professor or above OR non-tenure-track faculty who hold a full time appointment (1.0 FTE) that includes substantial research responsibilities, have been employed by the university for at least 3 years at the time of application, and will hold a UO appointment during the academic year of the research award.
 Emeritus, Courtesy, Visiting and adjunct appointee ranks are ineligible.

 Individuals are limited to submitting one application per funding cycle.
 Applicants may serve as a collaborator or team member on additional projects.

-Recipients of a Summer Research Award or Faculty Research Award from the Office of the Vice President for Research & Innovation who have not submitted a final report for their prior grant are ineligible.
+Recipients of a Faculty Research Award from the Office of the Vice President for Research & Innovation who have not submitted a final report for their prior award are ineligible.